clearlinux/clear-linux-documentation/source/clear-linux/tutorials/nvidia.rst

       lsmod | grep ^nvidia

 #.
-Run a verification to restore system files that the NVIDIA installer likely
+Run a |CL| system verification to restore files that the NVIDIA installer
-   deleted.
+   likely deleted.

    .. code-block:: bash